Tritlo/duckdb-haskell/duckdb-simple/NOTES.md

 - `deleteFunction` attempts a `DROP FUNCTION IF EXISTS`; DuckDB flags C API registrations as internal, so the operation reports an `SQLError` explaining the limitation instead of removing the function.

+## 2024-10-11 — Phase 6 documentation notes

+- Expanded the README with resource-management guidance, RowParser usage, and a roadmap so new adopters understand current scope vs. future work.
+- Verified that every newly exported helper (`RowParser`, `field`, `fieldWith`, `numFieldsRemaining`) carries Haddock documentation to keep the public API discoverable.